Rachael Ray Nutrish Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Thirdly, iron oxide is a synthetic pigment used in manufacturing to impart a reddish color to food — and rubber.
+In addition, iron oxide is a synthetic color additive used in industry to impart a reddish color to food — and paint.
 In its natural form, this chemical compound is more commonly known as “iron rust”.

 We’re always disappointed to find any artificial coloring in a pet food.
 That’s because coloring is used to make the product more appealing to humans — not your dog.
 After all, do you really think your dog cares what color his kibble is?